 You can’t make qualified payments while you’re in school, during the grace period or during deferment or forbearance.
 Additionally, making higher monthly payments won’t make you qualify for PSLF sooner.

 Once you’re ready, you can complete the PSLF application.
-You can only submit this application after you’ve made 120 qualifying payments.
+You can submit this application only after you’ve made 120 qualifying payments.
 You can either start the form online or download a copy to fill out by hand.
 In both cases, your employer must provide verification.

 If your application is approved, you’ll be notified that the remaining principal and interest balance on your student loans is forgiven.
 It’s best to continue making payments while your application is being processed.
 If you make payments after your 120th qualifying payment, you’ll be refunded the overpayments.